-Selections Description Pressures [button] <image/> Use to select a pressure range for report calculations and points for exclusion from calculations.
-Image: A contrast of the select a pressure range for report calculations and points for exclusion from calculations.
-Image: A contrast of the select a pressure range for report calculations and points for exclusion from the calculation pressure range.
-Enter the minimum and maximum pressures to be used in the pressure table.
-To exclude a point from the calculations used to generate the report, select Exclude .
-Exclude All.
-Select to exclude all pressure points in the table.
+Selections Description Pressures [button] Use to select a pressure range for report calculations and points for exclusion from calculations.
 Include All.
 Select to include all pressure points in the table.
 Regularization [drop-down box] Select the extent of smoothing to apply to the data.
 If 0.20000 (user) is selected, enter a number in the text box giving a relative weight for the smoothing during deconvolution.
 Larger values produce more smoothing.
+Select Isotherm Data [group box] Select the isotherm data to be used in the report.
 Select Reports [group box] Select the reports to generate.
 To edit graph details, highlight the graph option and click Edit.
 The Log Goodness of Fit and Goodness of Fit graphs cannot be edited.
-OK Autoscale Options.
-Use to autoscale the x-axis and/or y-axes.